-Per the recently enacted PATH Act, refunds for returns claiming the Earned Income Tax Credit (EITC) and Additional Child Tax Credit (CTC) will not be released from the IRS until Mid-January.
+Per the recently enacted PATH Act, refunds for returns claiming the Earned Income Tax Credit (EITC) and Additional Child Tax Credit (CTC) will not be released from the IRS until Mid-March.

-The IRS will start processing tax returns in Mid-January, however, returns claiming the EITC or CTC may take up to four weeks to process.
+The IRS will start processing tax returns in the last week in January, however, returns claiming the EITC or CTC may take up to four weeks to process.